[Irritated, angry, I’m just furious. So angry! Part 4 of a series starting here]

-Well, the authors refer to “countless [uncited] studies [that] show that humans are not and cannot be objective … about one another” – a point that seems to me hypocritical and circular – and otherwise lean on the historical abuses of science, mostly of 19th and 20th century race theorists who helped to justify colonialism and genocide.
+Well, the authors refer to “countless [uncited] studies [that] show that humans are not and cannot be objective … about one another” – a point that seems to me hypocritical – and otherwise lean on the historical abuses of science, mostly of 19th and 20th century race theorists who helped to justify colonialism and genocide.
 It is a good point, but hardly a decisive one: didn’t post-war geneticists use empirical insights to dismantle race science even faster than the old anthropologists had constructed it?
 Empirical science is of course fallible, like all things human, but it is hardly irredeemable.
 In critical social justice though, once sinned, never forgiven, I suppose.

 Frustratingly, the anti-empirical position is not a fringe one among my professors or peers, who often adopt it in ideological opposition to “evidence-based” education practices promoted by “neoliberal” boogeymen.
 In one flustering conversation, a classmate argued that testing in schools for the purpose of data collection is unethical because such tests have historical origins in IQ research, which once justified race science, which somehow means that any present testing remains unethical by association..?
 The logic is incoherent, but at least that’s just a (graduate!) student.
 From a stronger authority, I encountered an even more explicit expression of the anti-empiricism rampant in education (from this paper, cited in this book chapter about educational research):